captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## PETE:
-No, I’ll, I’ll take these home.
+No, no, I’ll take these home.

 ---